-To charge the tracker, you will need a USB-C or mini USB cable (provided).
-Using your nail, lift the rubber cap off the USB port and plug in the cable.
+To charge the tracker, you will need a USB-A to USB-C cable.
+Please note that USB-C to USB-C (fast charge) cables rarely work.
+Using your nail, lift the rubber cap off the USB-C port and plug in the cable.

 Whether the tracker was on or off, it will turn on when you connect it to the charging cable.
-The red, green and blue lights will all flash whilst it is charging.
+The red light will flash whilst it is charging.
 Once the red light has stopped flashing, you know it is fully charged (usually 2-3 hours).